Realization of superabsorption by time reversal of superradiance: Abstract

 \section{Abstract}

-\begin{bf} Emission and absorption of light lie at the heart of light-matter interaction\cite{LASER_First_Theory_PR58,LED_Book,MM_photovoltaic_review10,MM_photodetection_review10}.
-Although the emission and absorption rates are regarded as intrinsic properties of atoms and molecules, various ways to modify these rates have been sought in critical applications such as quantum information processing\cite{QI_quantum_interface_rmp10}, metrology\cite{SR_clock16,SR_clock18} and light-energy harvesting\cite{LH_SR_prb08, LH_SR_prb14}.
-One of the promising approaches is to utilize collective behavior of emitters as in superradiance\cite{SR_Dicke}.
-Although superradiance has been observed in diverse systems\cite{SR_HF,SR_rev82,SR_clock16,SR_ion_first, SR_ion15,SR_superconducting14,ML_SR}, its conceptual counterpart in absorption has never been realized\cite{SA_theory14,SA_theory18_GS-SA}.
-Here, we demonstrate superabsorption, enhanced cooperative absorption, by correlated atoms of phase-matched superposition state.
-By implementing an opposite-phase-interference idea on a superradiant state or equivalently a time-reversal process of superradiance, we realized the superabsorption with its absorption rate much faster than that of the ordinary ground-state absorption.
-The number of photons completely absorbed for a given time interval was measured to be proportional to the square of the number of atoms.
-Our approach, breaking the limitation of the conventional absorption, can help weak-signal sensing\cite{MM_photodetection_review10, Sensor_nat17_microcavity} and advance efficient light-energy harvesting\cite{SA_theory14, SA_theory18_GS-SA} as well as light-matter quantum interfaces. \end{bf} \\
+{\bf Emission and absorption of light lie at the heart of light-matter interaction\cite{MM_photodetection_review10}.
+Although emission and absorption rates are regarded as intrinsic properties of atoms and molecules, various ways to modify these rates have been sought in such applications as quantum information processing\cite{QI_quantum_interface_rmp10}, metrology\cite{SR_clock16} and light-energy harvesting\cite{LH_SR_prb08}.
+One of the promising approaches is to utilise collective behaviour of emitters as in superradiance\cite{SR_Dicke}.
+Although the superradiance has been observed in diverse systems\cite{SR_clock16, SR_HF, SR_rev82, SR_ion15, SR_superconducting14, ML_SR}, its conceptual counterpart in absorption has never been realised\cite{SA_theory14} to date.
+Here, we demonstrate `superabsorption', the enhanced cooperative absorption, by implementing a time-reversal process of superradiance.
+The observed superabsorption rate is much higher than that of ordinary absorption while the number of absorbed photons scales with the square of the number of atoms, exhibiting the cooperative nature of superabsorption.
+The present superabsorption, performing beyond the limitation of the conventional absorption, can facilitate weak-signal sensing\cite{MM_photodetection_review10}, light-energy harvesting\cite{SA_theory14} and light-matter quantum interfaces\cite{QI_quantum_interface_rmp10}.}

-Correlation among emitters can enhance the radiative decay and make the radiation intensity nonlinearly depend on the number of emitters\cite{SR_Dicke}.
-Recent technical advances in preparing the emitters with a prescribed correlation made possible to observe enhanced radiation or superradiance immediately without a correlation buildup time.
-Such controlled superradiance using correlation-prescribed superradiant states has been realized with trapped neutral atoms\cite{SR_clock16} and ions\cite{SR_ion_first, SR_ion15}, superconducting qubits\cite{SR_superconducting14}, layers of x-ray emitting nuclei in solid\cite{SR_nuclei_np18} and flying atoms\cite{ML_SR}.
-Capacity to prepare superradiant states naturally leads us to ponder the long-standing question whether a superradiant state can be engineered to exhibit enhanced absorption in addition to its superradiance.